Kuala Lumpur–Singapore high-speed rail: Announcements and plans

 Various parties have taken an interest in the project, such as Japan and South Korea.
 Similarly, during a state visit by the Prime Minister of Singapore to France, Singapore's Transport Minister Lui Tuck Yew told the press that French firms are keen to participate in the project.
 On 7 October 2015, the LTA and SPAD jointly announced the launch of a "market sensing exercise" on the Kuala Lumpur–Singapore high-speed rail project.

 Singapore and Malaysia signed a Memorandum of Understanding on 19 July 2016 at a signing ceremony held at the then Malaysian Prime Minister Najib Razak's official residence in Putrajaya, witnessed by both Lee Hsien Loong and Najib Razak.
 It was signed by Singapore Transport Minister and Coordinating Minister for Infrastructure Khaw Boon Wan along with Malaysian Minister in the Prime Minister's Department Abdul Rahman Dahlan.
 There were also details including a 25-metre-high bridge link near the Malaysia–Singapore Second Link and three services to be operated by two operators.
-At the same meeting, the leaders agreed on technical details for the Johor Bahru–Singapore Rapid Transit System (RTS) link, which will connect the Thomson-East Coast MRT Line (TEL) to Johor Baru via another high bridge near the Johor–Singapore Causeway.
+At the same meeting, the leaders agreed on technical details for the Johor Bahru–Singapore Rapid Transit System (RTS) link, which will connect the Thomson–East Coast MRT line (TEL) to Johor Baru via another high bridge near the Johor–Singapore Causeway.

+In 2015, the Malaysian government established MyHSR Corp to facilitate developing and implementing high-speed rail projects.
+The company was under the control of the Ministry of Finance and the supervision of the Malaysian Ministry of Transport.